benedictdaske/nix-config/README.md

 ## Authorship

 Part of this config was collected from other Nix configurations.
-Thanks to dustinlyons, [his config](https://github.com/dustinlyons/nixos-config) has been a great but challenging introduction to Nix.
+Most notably, [dustinlyons](https://github.com/dustinlyons/nixos-config), []() has been a great but challenging introduction to Nix.